mjwhitta/zoom/README.md

 ## Mac users

-If using the grep operator, you need to install [homebrew](http://brew.sh) and then run the following commands before using Zoom:
+To use a proper grep, you need to install [homebrew](http://brew.sh) and then run the following commands before using Zoom:

 ```bash
 $ brew tap homebrew/dupes